Back roads. Byways. Scenic highways. Arizona is chock full of them. Here are five of our favorites.

 Western Arizona is home to one of the longest stretches of pure, unadulterated Route 66 – 173 free-range miles that never join the interstate.
 From Topock, on Arizona’s western border, Route 66 rolls north to Oatman, passing through the town’s craggy hills, begging burros and hokey Old West charms.
 Then it’s a twisting drive past tumbleweeds and saguaros on the way to the Black Mountains and a final push to Kingman.

 North of I-40, vast plains of nothing are linked by tiny villages.
 First up is Hackberry, with its eclectic general store (toilet seats! in the yard!), then Valentine and Truxton.
 Next is dusty Peach Springs, tribal capital of the Hualapai Reservation.
 Kitsch roars its dinosaury head at Grand Canyon Caverns, luring you 21 stories underground for an ubercool cavern tour and even an overnight stay.
 Burma Shave signs pass the time on the way to Seligman, a funny little town that greets travelers with retro motels, loads of gift shops, a road-kill cafe and a squirt of fake mustard.
+The route here merges onto I-40, but it reappears just a few miles down the road.

 Next up is friendly Williams, a railroad town loaded with courtyard motels and mom-and-pop diners.
 Route 66 parallels the train tracks through Flagstaff.
 From here, must-stops include Meteor Crater and the Take It Easy town of Winslow.
 Finish this trip in kitschy style by snoozing in a concrete tepee down the road in Holbrook.